Captison/takedown/readme.md

   To ensure replacement, use `{name??text}` syntax where `text` is the literal value to use when `name` is nullish.

 - **segments** \
-  To make a segment of a string optional, enclose it using `{?content?}` where `content` is the portion of the string that will only be rendered if at least one internal variable is replaced.
-That is, if variable replacement within a segment results in the exact same string, the entire segment will be omitted.
+  Use `{?content?}` syntax to identify an optional portion (segment) of the string where `content` will only be rendered if at least one internal variable is replaced.
+That is, if variable replacement within `content` results in the exact same string, the entire segment will be omitted.

   Nested segments are processed inside-out, with the results of inner segments constituting the initial state of outer ones.